Shmael13/ML_Projects/Supervised_Learning/Trees/Random_Forest/README.md

 - Recall $\left(\frac{TP}{{TP} + {FN}}\right)$

 A **weighted average F1 score** accounts for class imbalance by weighting each class’s F1 by its support (number of true instances).

----

-## Results

-- The confusion matrix and feature importance chart provide insight into model performance and highlight which features contributed most to diabetes prediction.

----